 Docking of the Life Chemicals pre-selection of Ro5 and Veber Rules compliant compounds resulted in identifying over 1,100 potential MAP kinase inhibitors.

-Fig.1.
-The binding mode of a hit compound from the Life Chemicals Stock Collection detected after docking procedure.
+Fig.2.
+The binding mode of hit compound F2712-0042 from the Life Chemicals Stock Collection detected after docking procedure.